The most fuel-efficient truck on the road

 Combining power with intelligence

-With fuel efficiency engineering moving beyond engine performance, intelligent systems lets you use the power much more efficiently.
+But with fuel efficiency engineering moving beyond engine performance, smartness added by intelligent systems lets you use the power much more efficiently.

 Anders Jensen is the Lead Energy Efficiency Expert at Scania, and what he doesn’t know about building and driving fuel efficient trucks is – as the saying goes – not worth knowing.
 After spending time with him, you realise it’s a saying few people would question.